JBHarvey/UMovie/README.md

 - Seydou Konaté;
 - Alexandre Rivest.

-## Not implemented

-- Linking the project to a database;
-- Taking all the calls from the API;
-- Getting data from iTunes;
-- Creating the collections for the movies, actors and TV shows pages.

 ## Git Usage

 You can find the way we use Git in the [wiki](https://github.com/GLO3102/team01/wiki) section.